 Vitamin A

-Type of: fat soluble
+Type: fat soluble

-Impact: Vision, growth, glandular function, immunity
+Impact: Vision, growth, gland function, immunity

-Details and more in the previous article.
+Details and much more in the previous article.

 • beef liver - 3.38